If your security company mainly uses QuickBooks to manage your subscriber accounts and jobs, you’ve probably asked this question:

 - Panel brand and model

-- Password/codeword (should be encrypted)
+- Password/codeword (encrypted)

 - Equipment list installed at each subscriber premise